1productaweek/react-modal-hooks/README.md

 </ModalProvider>
 ```

+### Step 2 - Create a modal

-2. **Create your custom modal** (or use a library e.g. [react-modal](https://github.com/reactjs/react-modal)).
+Create a custom modal (or use a library e.g. [react-modal](https://github.com/reactjs/react-modal)).
 The following props
-will be injected into your modal component:
+will be injected into your modal component when you open it:

   * onDone(resolvedValue?: any) - close the modal and optionally return a value to the calling handler
   * onCancel() - close the modal, by rejecting the promise